bsobocki/C-_STL_Algorithms_DataStructures/sorting/README.md

 # Sorting in different ways
 Depending on the functions to compare you can sort an array in different ways.
-## You can use this functions ff you want to have an array sorted by:
+## You can use this functions if you want to have an array sorted by:
 ### parity of elements
 ```cpp
 auto comp = [](const int & x, const int & y) -> bool {